astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 Airflow can play a pivotal role in machine learning (ML) workflows.
 You can use Airflow DAGs to manage complex ML workflows, handle data dependencies, and ensure fault tolerance, making it easier for your data engineers to handle data inconsistencies, reprocess failed tasks, and maintain the integrity of your data pipelines.

 ML pipelines are sometimes run by two teams in a producer/consumer relationship.
 One team produces the clean data, while another team consumes the data in their ML models.
-This relationship can sometimes include friction when there's not a clear mechanism for delivering clean data to the producing team on a predictable, reliable basis.
-You can use Airflow datasets and data-driven scheduling remove this friction by scheduling a consumer DAG to run only when its related producer DAG has completed.
+This relationship can include friction when there's not a clear mechanism for delivering clean data to the producing team on a predictable, reliable basis.
+You can use Airflow datasets and data-driven scheduling to remove this friction by scheduling a consumer DAG to run only when its related producer DAG has completed.

 This example project includes two DAGs with a producer/consumer relationship.
 One DAG extracts and loads housing data into a local S3FileSystem using [minIO](https://min.io/).
 The DAG's load task includes a dataset that triggers a second consumer DAG when the task completes.
 The second DAG then takes the data from the first DAG and uses it to train and run a predictive model using [Scikit Learn](https://scikit-learn.org/stable/).

-This set up has two main advantages.
-One is that two teams can work independently on their specific sections of the pipeline without needing to coordinate with each other outside of the initial set up.
-The second is that because the consumer DAG only triggers after the data arrives, you can avoid situations where the producer DAG takes longer than expected to complete, or where the consumer DAG runs on incomplete data.
+This setup has two main advantages:

+- Two teams can work independently on their specific sections of the pipeline without needing to coordinate with each other outside of the initial set up.
+- Because the consumer DAG only triggers after the data arrives, you can avoid situations where the producer DAG takes longer than expected to complete, or where the consumer DAG runs on incomplete data.

 ![Diagram showing the relationship between the two DAGs](/img/examples/usecaseconsumerproducerfigma.png)